 - Not so comfortable to sleep while sitting

-A FEW THINGS TO CONSIDER BEFORE BUYING A BACKPACKING PILLOW:
+A FEW THINGS TO CONSIDER:

 Most models require nothing but a deep breath (sometimes a few breaths) to completely inflate.
 These are manual models.
 They are lightweight and pack very small.
 On the downside, inflating with your breath can introduce bacteria and moisture inside the pillow.
 This is usually difficult or impossible to clean.